Skip to main content

 Run

-ZStudio provides several ways to run projects.
-You need to create necessary run configurations for each of the project and target that need to be launched.
+ZStudio provides several ways to run projects, including simulator, virtual development board, and physical development board.
+You need to select necessary run configurations for each of the project and target that need to be launched.

 Run on board

-ZStudio supports running/debugging on board with OpenOCD, Please refer Start debugging on board and the Demo project Hello_with_dsp_and_nn_sdk_0.4.0.
+ZStudio supports running/debugging on board with OpenOCD, Please refer Start debugging on board and the Demo project Hello_World_in_hpm_sdk.

 Run on simulator